 How much should I elevate?

 If you are not used to inclined sleeping then you should start step by step.
 At first, you can start by inclining up to 10 degrees.
 10 to 30 degrees is a normal range.
 Recently doctors suggest up to 40 degrees of inclination but not more than that.
-Some of the sleeping equipment such as this adjustable bed nowadays provide up to 40-degree elevation.
 After experimenting a few times you should get your perfect inclined posture and get used to it.

 There is no doubt that sleeping elevated helps snoring.
 An inclined sleeping position will help you sleep better, make you feel more relaxed and energetic.

 3 Shortcuts to get rid of your Snoring based on Personal Experience:

 - Tongue Stabilising Device – Recommend this because

 - It clears blocked airways by gently moving the tongue forward